Steven Chavez, Ph.D.

 Assistant Professor of Chemical and Biomolecular Engineering

-Steven Chavez is an incoming Assistant Professor in Chemical and Biomolecular Engineering at UCLA beginning July 2024.
-His research group will focus on the development and implementation of plasmonic photocatalysts for sustainable chemical conversion applications.
-He is currently an Arnold O. Beckman postdoctoral fellow in the Department of Chemical Engineering at Stanford University.
+Prior to UCLA, he was previously an Arnold O. Beckman postdoctoral fellow in the Department of Chemical Engineering at Stanford University.
 Prior to Stanford, he received his B.S. in Chemical Engineering from UC Berkeley, and his M.S. and Ph.D. in Chemical Engineering from the University of Michigan as a NSF Graduate Research Fellow, a Ford Foundation Fellow, a Rackham Merit Fellow, and a Rackham Predoctoral Fellow.

 Education